 This landmark occasion was the first of its kind in recent times to feature two New Zealanders wrestle in the main event of a show by a worldwide promotion.
-“Switchblade” and the Maori Warrior, Henare, graduates of the Fale Dojo / NJPW Dojo pathway delivered a high-level strong style wrestling match that lasted close to 30 minutes.
+“Switchblade” and the Maori Warrior, Henare, graduates of the Fale Dojo / NJPW Dojo pathway delivered a high-level strong-style wrestling match that lasted close to 30 minutes.

 But what truly made this match a significant stand out was White and Henare’s excellent illustration in verbalising NZ Strong Style which was done in a series of interviews prior to their match.
 Using their impeccable oratorical abilities in the sound of their authentic and unfiltered New Zealand accents, White and Henare spoke passionately about their history together which began in 2015 as classmates at Fale Dojo.

 Born in the same year, Henare (who is older than White by a few months) grew up as an avid wrestling fan with dreams of one day becoming a wrestler.
 Henare was dedicated to making this dream a reality while becoming familiar with the local wrestling scene that was once a thriving international territory.
-Prior to his Fale Dojo training, Henare excelled in other combat disciplines in Mixed Martial Arts and winning national championships in Greco-Roman, Submission and Freestyle wrestling.
+Prior to his Fale Dojo training, Henare excelled in other combat disciplines in Mixed Martial Arts, winning national championships in Greco-Roman, Submission, and Freestyle wrestling.
 Henare was approached to join the Olympic wrestling team, however, he regarded these achievements as a prerequisite to entering professional wrestling.
 Debuting in 2012, Henare’s main goal; though ambitious and innocent was limited to becoming the champion of a local independent promotion.
-That goal was immensely broadened after he met Toks ‘Bad Luck’ Fale, founder, co-owner and Head Trainer of Fale Dojo.
+That goal was immensely broadened after he met Toks ‘Bad Luck’ Fale, founder, and Head Coach of Fale Dojo.

 “I met Henare in 2014 and I saw such a hunger in this young man,” said Fale who helped Henare realise his unlimited potential.
 “The Fale Dojo gave him guidance to work for his dream.”

-White, a laid back casual wrestling fan in his youth took a leap of faith and travelled abroad to the United Kingdom in bold pursuit of becoming a professional wrestler.
+White, a laid-back casual wrestling fan in his youth took a leap of faith and travelled abroad to the United Kingdom in bold pursuit of becoming a professional wrestler.
 Starting fresh in a new country and without a safety net, White would debut in 2013.
 He was eventually scouted by then NJPW star Prince Devitt who after discovering White’s New Zealand heritage, brought the young Kiwi to Toks Fale’s attention.
 Even at that point in time, White’s goal was at a world level.

 “Jay’s story said it all,” stated Fale the ‘Rogue General’, reflecting on his initial meeting with White in 2014.
 “When Jay was 18, he left New Zealand and moved across the world on his own to pursue his dream.
 That told me he was hungry for it.”